 Pros: Absolutely no limits in terms of design, functionality, number of products, etc. There are also no rental or license costs, since it’s a solution built from scratch.

 Cons: An individually programmed online shop cannot be realised without advanced programming knowledge – and most likely a dedicated team of developers.
 Despite not having any license costs, this tends to be a very expensive solution and requires a great deal of resources.

 No matter which you choose, this decision must be well considered and justified.
 In retrospect, it is extremely costly and time-consuming to migrate an online shop to a new shop system.
-We have summarised all the most important information on how to select the right shop system in our free whitepapers.
+We have summarized all important information regarding the migration to shopware here.

 Plan your shop structure

 Once the software has been selected, the structure must be designed.
 This works best on a sheet of paper.
 For the first draft, the following questions can be used as a guide:

 - What should the customer see when entering the site?